0ceal0t/Dalamud-VFXEditor/README.md

 A lot of the data in `.avfx`, `.tmb`, and `.pap` files is not fully understood, and I'm regularly finding new fields, so any help is appreciated.

 ## TODO
+- [ ] Toggle for pap animation preview
 - [ ] `.sklb` show rotation as angles instead of Quaternion
 - [ ] Partition/Chain mapping/unmapped bones
 - [ ] `.pap` GLTF import/export